 But then I graduated with a little debt and decided I was tired of being a poor college student.
-I wanted money!
+I wanted the money!
 After looking at a few options and going on about 50 intense interviews I finally got my first job as a medical device salesperson.

 Reflective takeaway: I have experience working for an award-winning college newspaper.
-I enjoyed the challenge and teamwork aspect.
+I enjoyed the challenge and the teamwork aspect.

-In my first career I sold medical devices to hospital operating rooms.
+In my first career, I sold medical devices to hospital operating rooms.

-I spent the next decade working in the competitive field of surgical equipment sales for a fortune 100 company and a few medical device startups.
+I spent the next decade working in the competitive field of surgical equipment sales for a Fortune 100 company and a few medical device startups.
 It was intense and I did very well, but there was always a feeling that I could be doing something even more important.
 My soul was craving more clinical education and critical thinking.
 I remember thinking to myself “I don’t want to work my whole career just being a salesperson!”
 I needed a bigger purpose.

 So after years of soul searching, I made the difficult decision to leave the field in pursuit of greater clinical medical knowledge.
 I went back to school and achieved a BS in Nursing.

 Reflective takeaway: I have many valuable professional skills that I can apply to other careers.
-And I’m hyper competitive.
+And I’m hyper-competitive.

 I became a second-career nurse.

-I began my career specializing on a Neuroscience and Stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
+I began my career specializing in a Neuroscience and Stroke unit and earned certifications as a Stroke Certified Registered Nurse and Public Health Nurse.
 In 2017, I began a new phase in my nursing career as an Emergency Room RN.

 However, the physical wear-and-tear and caregiver fatigue has got me feeling completely spent at times.
 And upper-management within the hospital is not something I am interested in at all.